 AACOM encourages financially disadvantaged applicants to become DOs.
 A limited number of fee waivers are available to those who apply early and qualify.
 Fee waiver requests must be received and processed prior to submitting an AACOMAS application.
 Application Fee Waiver Information

-College Aid Programs
+College and Other Aid Programs

 Following are links to the Financial Aid pages for each of the colleges of osteopathic medicine.
 If you have financial aid questions, please seek out the appropriate resources and representative at the colleges: COM Financial Aid Web Sites